QUICK COURSE: "WHAT'S BUGGING YOU?" Carpenter Ants

-- Keep organic mulch at least 24 inches away from structure.
+- Keep organic mulch at least 24 inches away from the structure.
 Aerate the mulch several times a season.
 Avoid depths of more than 2 inches.
-This will only encourage more insect pest getting into structure and is bad for the health of plants and their root system.
+This will only encourage more insect pest getting into the structure and is bad for the health of plants and their root system.

 Repair all water leaks as soon as possible.
-Delays could damage/soften wood enough to attract ants even after leak is repaired.
+Delays could damage/soften wood enough to attract ants even after a leak is repaired.